-When you’re planning a basement remodel or finishing project, deciding on a flooring option can be difficult.
+When planning a basement remodel or finishing project, deciding on a flooring option can be difficult.
 You’ll want to have a basement flooring type that is attractive, durable, comfortable, and matches the intended use for the space.

 Luckily, there are plenty of basement flooring options available.
 To make your job a little easier we’ve taken a look at the most common types and made a list of some of the best basement flooring materials.

 To help you get one step closer to that finished basement, here are the 6 best basement flooring options you can find.

 - What to consider when selecting basement flooring

 - Six best basement flooring options

 - What basement flooring option is right for you?

 Your flooring choice can have a huge impact on the overall look of your basement.
 The aesthetics of each flooring option are important as it's likely what will win you over when choosing the materials for your basement floor.

 When selecting your basement flooring type, you should consider the style of your home as well as the purpose of the space.
 If you intend on turning your basement into a gym or playroom, then you may not be as picky about aesthetics.
 Whereas, for a basement bar you may be looking for some more attractive flooring.